How to get to Tap Mun Chau

-Take the no.94 bus to Wong Shek Pier, then catch a ferry (timetables at www.traway.com.hk) or kaido (about $20 one way).
+Take the no.94 bus to Wong Shek Pier, then catch a ferry.
+Check the ferry timetables or catch a kaido (about $20 one way).

 Tap Mun Chau has two names, both of which have merit.
 Grass Island is indeed grassy, and it’s wonderful to sit on — as long as you can find a gap between the plentiful cowpats — as you gaze at some of Hong Kong’s prettiest coastline with the breeze in your hair.